Need help? We are available to speak to you 7 days a weekRead More

 Prospective Marriage visa (subclass 300)

-• You must marry the person specified in your visa while it is still valid
+• You must marry the person specified in your visa while it is still valid.
+You must intend to marry within 9 months of the visa grant.

 Partner visa (subclass 309 and 100)